jaytintran/devsphere/README.md

 **_Where Developers Don’t Just Ask – They Build, Share, and Evolve._**

 Welcome to **DevSphere** – a full-stack collaborative Q&A platform tailor-made for modern dev teams.
 Think of it as Stack Overflow meets Notion for your squad — not just a place to get answers, but a **launchpad for solving, storing, and scaling** technical solutions across your team or org.
+A community-driven platform for asking and answering programming questions.
+Get help, share knowledge, and collaborate with developers from around the world.
+Explore topics in web development, mobile app development, algorithms, data structures, and more.

 Built on the bleeding edge of tech using **Next.js 15**, DevSphere transforms knowledge-sharing into a **living, breathing workspace** where code, context, and collaboration converge.